 If you own the appliance, you are responsible for maintaining it and arranging an annual gas safety check.
 Be sure to always use a Gas Safe registered engineer.
 To find an engineer, go to the Gas Safe Register website, call 0800 408 5500 or use the text phone service on 0800 408 0606.

 We want to provide the right support to our customers and recognise that sometimes you may need extra help.
-If you're already with npower you might be eligible to receive additional support for your communication, access or safety needs.
+If you're already with npower you might be eligible to receive additional support through our priority services.
+It's free to join, and once you’re a member there are lots of helpful services including support with your communication, safety and access needs.
 For more details on our free gas safety check, and more information about how we may be able to help with your energy needs, visit our Priority Services page.

 Gas safety checks for rented accommodation and landlords

 If you live in rented accommodation, it’s your landlord’s responsibility to ensure an annual gas safety check is carried out.
 If you rent out property, you need to make sure you’re aware of your obligations to your tenants around gas safety checks, carbon monoxide and the Landlord’s Gas Safety Certificate.
 For more information on this, please visit our safety for landlords section.

 Which appliances should be checked for gas safety?

 Appliances that should be checked each year include: